 Never select a theme ( free or premium), that has not been updated in the last 3 months.

-I mentioned a plugin for your images above.
-It your site loads quickly that is a benefit for your SEO, another thing you should do is add alt tags to your images, then a caption and a description.
+I mentioned Smush and Kraken plugins for your images above.
+If your site loads quickly that is a benefit for your SEO.

 If you open the media section of your WordPress dashboard and click on an image there is a set of empty boxes on the right beside the image.